War Game (2002 film)

 War Game is a 2002 animated short film made by the British animation company Illuminated Films, and based on the Michael Foreman novel of the same name.
 The film included many of the same scenes listed in the book, although four new characters were created.
-It features the voices of Adam Godley, Colin McFarlane, and Kate Winslet.
+It features the voices of Iain Jones, Adam Godley, Ben Warwick, Colin McFarlane and Kate Winslet.